J.C. Penney quarterly loss halves, sales still fall amid turnaround

 (Reuters) - J.C.
 Penney Co Inc (JCP.N) reported a smaller-than-expected quarterly loss on Thursday, as the department store operator’s efforts to cut costs and shutter unprofitable businesses paid off, sending shares of its penny stock higher by as much as 14%.

-The 117-year-old retailer, one of the worst hit by the surge in online shopping in the past decade, reaffirmed it expected to have positive free cash flow this year and would have funds of around $1.5 billion available at the end of 2019.
+The 117-year-old retailer, one of the worst-hit by the surge in online shopping in the past decade, reaffirmed it expected positive free cash flow this year and would have funds of around $1.5 billion available at the end of 2019.

 Last month, Reuters exclusively reported that the company had hired advisers to explore debt restructuring options.